Short Haired Guinea Pig Eating Arugula.

 Your Guinea Pigs' Ideal Habitat

 Did you know guinea pigs can't climb?
 That's right, guinea pigs are ground-dwelling, non-climbing animals that need ample floor space.
-An absolute minimum is about 200 square inches of floor area for one cavy, but larger is strongly recommended.
-There are a lot of options for cages and enclosures for rodents, but the two basic rules are to choose a solid floor enclosure (no wire bottoms) to protect their feet, with sides ~10 inches high.
-Aquariums can be a popular choice for pet parents, but they are discouraged due to poor ventilation.
+It is recommended that their cage size should be at least 2ft x 3ft, but larger is strongly recommended.
+There are a lot of options for cages and enclosures for guinea pigs, but the two basic rules are to choose a solid floor enclosure (no wire bottoms) to protect their feet, with sides ~12 inches high.

-- Bedding: Use paper-based bedding or kiln-dried aspen shavings.
-Avoid cedar and non–kiln-dried pine because aromatic oils can irritate the respiratory tract and skin.
+• Bedding: Use a dust-free paper-based bedding, hay, commercially available bedding pellets, or other recycled paper products.
 Spot-clean daily and refresh bedding frequently to control odor and ammonia.

-- Water: A sipper bottle mounted outside the cage helps keep water clean.
-Check the nozzle daily for clogs (pellets, hair, mineral deposits) and wash the bottle regularly with hot, soapy water; rinse thoroughly.
+• Water: Guinea pigs should have access to fresh, filtered water at all times, which may be provided in a bowl or a bottle.
+Check water bottles daily for clogs (pellets, hair, mineral deposits) and wash the bottle/bowl regularly with hot, soapy water; rinse thoroughly.

 Guinea Pig Nutrition and Vitamin C Requirements

 Once you’ve created a safe and comfortable home for your guinea pig, the next step is making sure their diet supports their health.
 Guinea pigs are strict herbivores and cannot make their own Vitamin C, so they require it from their diet every day.
-Let’s take a closer look at what guinea pigs should eat, what to avoid, and how to provide a diet that supports long-term health.
+It's important to know that inappropriate diets are a leading cause of illness, so feeding your guinea pig correctly is imperative for their long-term health.

-- Supplements: Many cavies need additional Vitamin C (often 10–30 mg/day).
-We typically recommend tablets or sprinkling the correct powdered dose onto greens rather than adding vitamins to water (they degrade quickly and may alter taste).
+• Supplements: Many guinea pigs need additional Vitamin C (often 10–30 mg/day).
+We typically recommend vitamin C tablets rather than adding vitamins to water (they degrade quickly and may alter taste).

 Our team at Green Dog Dental - Veterinary Center will discuss your pet's nutrition at every visit and help you tailor the diet based on age, weight, and medical history.